Tybsmart94/Tybsmart94/README.md

 - Hi, I’m @Tybsmart94
-- I’m interested in game developement and Python
+- I’m interested in Data Engineering and Python
-- I’m currently learning Python and Pygame
-- I’m looking to collaborate on pygame projects
 - How to reach me tybsmart@icloud.com

 <!---